MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/budgeting/extending-budget-planning-layout.md

     }

-  3. Before finishing, verify that a modified event handler exists for every TransactionCurrencyAmount or Quantity column copy you&#39;ve created.
+  3. Before finishing, verify that a modified event handler exists for every TransactionCurrencyAmount or Quantity column copy you've created.

   4. Type &#39;LineViewLinesGrid&#39; in the search window above the form designer and expand the node once found.
-See figure 4 below.

 Cancel search by clicking the &#39;x&#39; at the end of the search window.
 The lines view grid will remain expanded and in view.